How to choose a care home

 Understanding types of care homes

-Understanding the level of care your loved one requires is the first step to making the right choice.
+Understanding the level of care your loved one needs is an important first step.

-If you're considering an Exemplar Health Care home, it’s likely that your loved one has complex health needs, perhaps faces social and wellbeing challenges, and requires nursing care.
+If you’re considering an Exemplar Health Care home, it’s likely your loved one has complex needs and requires nursing care.
+If you’re unsure which type of care is right, our team can help.

 Read about our care